-Music as culture as a TV format – and the antidote to X-Factor.
+Music as culture as a TV format – and an antidote to X-Factor.

-Guys in their 40s and 50s who once harboured dreams of rock/pop stardom, but were just a bit rubbish so they gave it up.
-We assemble a bunch of them together, get a couple of music coaches in to work with them, refamiliarise them with the instruments they played in their teens and early twenties, and then they jam and compose for a week in a garage, and at the end of it, they put on a concert in their back garden or pub for their family and friends.
+Guys (like me) now in their 40s and 50s who once harboured dreams of rock/pop stardom, but were just a bit rubbish so they gave it all up.
+We assemble a bunch of them together, get a couple of music coaches (Brian May springs to mind) to work with them, refamiliarise them with the instruments they played in their teens and early twenties, and then they jam, compose and learn some songs for a week in a garage, and at the end of it, they put on a concert in their back garden or pub for their family and friends.

 The overall lesson is that music is something that people can do for fun, friendship and enjoyment.
 You don’t have to be brilliant or famous, and nor does it have to be your career.

 Dad Rock takes a leaf out of the ‘anyone can cook’ shows book, and applies it to playing in a band.
 Playing music together builds confidence, forges strong social bonds and is a great way to express yourself, let off steam and entertain yourself.
 People can learn and get inspired by watching, you could share some simple tips and get the nation making music for fun – not for fame.